 How to Assess Damage and Wear and Tear

-One of the best ways to outline the difference between “regular wear and tear” and tenant damages is to use a checklist during the move-in inspection.
+One of the best ways to outline the difference between “normal wear and tear” and tenant damages is to use a checklist during the move-in inspection.
 This checklist should be comprehensive, checking all known wear and tear issues, such as paint cracking, carpets fading, or bathroom tile eroding.

 Examples of Normal Wear and Tear Vs Damage